voceconnect/wp-nav-collapse/readme.txt

 == Description ==

-Add togglers to the admin view for WP Nav Menus
+JS/CSS add-on to better manage large navigation menus in the admin.

 == Installation ==